Robert Moses

-Background
+Early life

-Moses was born in New Haven, Connecticut, on December 18, 1888, to parents of German Jewish descent, Isabella "Bella" (née Cohen; איזאַבעלאַ כהן משה) and Emanuel Moses (עמנואל משה).
-He spent the first nine years of his life living at 83 Dwight Street in New Haven, two blocks from Yale University.
+Moses was born in New Haven, Connecticut, on December 18, 1888, to Isabella "Bella" (née Cohen) and Emanuel Moses.
+His parents, of German Jewish descent, were adherents of the Ethical Culture Movement who raised Moses in a secular environment; he was uncircumcised and did not have a bar mitzvah.
+He became an Episcopalian after college, and did not identify as Jewish.
+Moses spent the first nine years of his life living at 83 Dwight Street in New Haven, two blocks from Yale University.
 In 1897, the Moses family moved to New York City, where they lived on East 46th Street off Fifth Avenue.
 Moses's father was a successful department store owner and real estate speculator in New Haven.
-In order for the family to move to New York City, he sold his real estate holdings and store, then retired.
-Moses's mother was active in the settlement movement, with her own love of building.
-Robert Moses and his brother Paul attended several schools for their elementary and secondary education, the Dwight School and the Mohegan Lake School, a military academy near Peekskill.
+To make this move, Moses' father sold his real estate assets and store, and then retired.
+Moses' mother was active in the settlement movement, with her own love of buildings.
+Robert Moses and his brother Paul attended several schools for their elementary and secondary education, including the Dwight School, the Mohegan Lake School, and a military academy near Peekskill.

-After graduating from Yale College (B.A., 1909) and Wadham College, Oxford (B.A., Jurisprudence, 1911; M.A., 1913), and earning a Ph.D. in political science from Columbia University in 1914, Moses became attracted to New York City reform politics.
+After graduating from Yale College (B.A., 1909) and Wadham College, Oxford (B.A., Jurisprudence, 1911; M.A., 1913), Moses earned a Ph.D. in political science from Columbia University in 1914 with a dissertation titled "The Civil Service of Great Britain".
+He subsequently became attracted to New York City reform politics.